External QC codes (ORCA / Psi4 / others)

 “FileIO subprocess” means the ASE wrapper writes an input file, spawns the external binary as a subprocess, and parses the output — so the binary has to be on $PATH.
 “Python-bindings” means ASE imports the code’s Python module — so it has to be importable in the same interpreter as vibe-qc.

-PySCF is the Python-native QC stack we use for cross-validation in CI.
-It’s MPL-2.0-compatible, on PyPI, and installs into the same venv as vibe-qc.
+PySCF is the Python-native QC stack we use for cross-validation.
+It’s Apache-2.0, on PyPI, and installs into the same venv as vibe-qc:

 .venv/bin/pip install pyscf